 – Spend a day in Poipu Beach park swimming, snorkeling, or having a picnic.

-– Go sailing, snorkeling or paddleboarding along one of the two beaches in the area.
+– Go sailing, snorkeling or paddleboarding along Shipwreck Beach.

-– Get your adrenalin pumping on the Koloa Zipline Adventure.
+– Get your adrenaline pumping on a zipline adventure.

 – Check out the area’s history at the Koloa Sugar Mill.

 – Marvel at the views at the Sprouting Horn lookout.